carloswestman/jumpspider/README.md

 </td>
 <td>
 Deletes all the tables with a name pattern like 'table%'<br>
 It is a maintenance method used when testing.
-It doensn't deletes the repository where the HTML documents and the job info is stored<br>
+It doesn't deletes the repository where the HTML documents and the job info is stored<br>
 Call example:<br>
 <pre style="url">
 http://localhost:8080/api/dropalltables